OSMays8338/BDFD/README.md

 # BDFD System

-Sets of Commands to help build your BDFD bot.
+Sets of Commands to help build your BDFD bot. <br>

-Each file contains:
+Each file contains:<br>
 • Notes
 • Trigger
 • Variables